tmelot2/coding-challenge-t/readme.md

 ### Concurrency Limitations

-The requirement for workers to consistently execute queries for the same hostname imposes an upper limit on concurrency efficiency for 2 reasons:
+The requirement for workers to consistently execute queries for the same hostname imposes an upper limit on queue efficiency for 2 reasons:

 1) When a host is queried twice, the 2nd query must wait on the 1st to finish, even if other queues are empty.
 2) The # of queues actually used is limited to the # of unique hostnames.

 For example, if there's 10 unique hostnames, then at best, only 10 workers will be assigned work, even if there's 100 queues available.

 Efficiency could be improved by using a different bucketing method like round-robin, least recently used, or prioritizing open queues.
-I tested round-robin, as the code change is very simple.
+I tested round-robin, as the code change is tiny.
 Results using default CSV file (200 queries, 10 unique hostnames):

 - Bucketing by hostname:
 	- Concurrency    5:  25s, avg 0.18s